 Hidden Latch Problems

-I love the "simple" breastfeeding latch problems that only require an adjustment in positioning to help a baby come on the breast comfortably.
-During lactation consults, I show moms how to support their baby's shoulders, turn the baby's body in towards them, and wait for the baby to open wide before hugging/pulling the baby in deeply onto the breast.
+We love the "simple" breastfeeding latch problems that only require an adjustment in positioning to help a baby come on the breast comfortably.
+During lactation consults, we show moms how to support their baby's shoulders, turn the baby's body in towards them, and wait for the baby to open wide before hugging the baby "chin first" deeply onto the breast.
 There are all kinds of little tricks and tips like these that can transform a painful, inefficient latch into one that is both comfortable and effective at removing milk.
 (See these tips in action in these videos.)
-After making some positioning changes, most moms I'm working with notice instant improvement.
+After making some positioning changes, most moms we work with notice instant improvement.
 But then there are those other times where the mom seems to be using ideal positioning but nothing she tries results in a "good" latch.
 We know its not a good latch because she feels discomfort, the nipple comes out of baby's mouth looking pinched, or baby is having a hard time removing the milk.
 Sometimes clicking sounds can be heard while baby suckles or feedings routinely take much longer than expected.
 What is the cause of these problems, when positioning adjustments don't "fix" latch difficulties?

-Lactation specialists are becoming increasingly aware of the role of tongue and lip ties - also known as restricted frenulums or ankyloglossia - in breastfeeding problems.
-A tie occurs when a normal membrane, called a frenulum, restricts the movement of the tongue or the lips.
-The restriction may be happening because the membrane is either too short or too tight to allow normal range of movement.
-A baby needs to be able to stick his tongue out over the gumline, cup it around the breast tissue, and lift it in a wave-like motion in order to effectively remove milk from the breast.
-Its definitely more complicated than sucking on a straw!
+Lactation specialists are becoming increasingly aware of the role of tongue and lip ties - also known as tethered oral tissues and ankyloglossia - in breastfeeding problems.
+A tie occurs when the tissue under the tongue (or elsewhere in the mouth) called a frenulum restricts the movement of the tongue or the lips.
+The restriction may be happening because the frenulum is either too short or too tight to allow normal range of movement.
+A baby needs to be able to stick his tongue out over the low lip, cup it around the breast tissue, and lift it in a wave-like motion in order to effectively remove milk from the breast and protect his airway in the back.
+Its a surprisingly complicated feat for a baby to suck, swallow and breathe effectively!
 When any direction of the tongue's normal range of movement is inhibited, this can create problems.
 In order to properly assess for tongue and lip ties, it is critical to assess not just the visual appearance of the tongue but actual, functional movement of the tongue.
 A quick glance in the mouth will only reveal a minority of ties that are present at the tip of the tongue.
 Many tongue-ties are hidden behind a thin wall of tissue, making them impossible to see.
-They can be "felt" (palpitated) by a trained specialist doing an oral exam with a gloved finger, or can be detected based on symptoms and the limited range of motion.
+They can be "felt" (palpated) by a trained specialist doing an oral exam with a gloved finger, or can be detected based on symptoms and the limited range of motion.
 Likewise, lip ties need to be evaluated based on function.
-Almost all babies will have a membrane connecting their upper lip to their gum, but this membrane should not make it difficult for the lip to lift up to touch the nose.
+Almost all babies will have a frenulum connecting their upper lip to their gum, but this membrane should not make it difficult for the lip to lift up to touch the nose.
 This flexible lift enables baby to form a seal on the breast necessary for good suction (and prevents swallowing air).
 Thankfully, there is treatment for tongue and lip ties.
-The restricted membrane is freed either by clipping it with scissors or cauterizing it with a laser (this is usually done by an ENT or dentist who has had additional specialized training).
-It can be difficult to find a provider who is skilled in evaluating and treating ties, so be sure to check with your local breastfeeding group or lactation consultant for a helpful referral.
+The restricted frenulum is freed either by clipping it with scissors or cauterizing it with a laser (this is usually done by an ENT or dentist who has had additional specialized training).
+It can be difficult to find a provider who is skilled in evaluating and treating ties, so be sure to meet with your lactation consultant for a helpful referral.

 Occasionally, mother and baby have "fit issues," meaning mother's breast/nipple shape and size don't seem to fit well inside baby's mouth.
 Or baby's mouth is an unusual size or shape (such as high palate) that causes fit issues.
 Although positioning tricks will help compensate for these differences, time is often the best medicine.
 As baby's mouth grows, fit issues typically resolve on their own by two months of age at the very latest.
 Meanwhile, sometimes it is necessary to use a nipple shield or pump as a supportive measure until breastfeeding is going well.
 A lactation consultant can help you come up with a plan.